mlafleur/mlafleur.github.io/_posts/2015-09-03-gridview-and-gutter-squash.md

 ---
-Title: GridView and Gutter Squash
+title: GridView and Gutter Squash
-Excerpt: >
+excerpt: >
   There was a gutter in my window and it was mocking me and so I squashed it.
-Tags: null
+tags: null
 ---

 I was whipping up a quick code sample today and noticed something.
 It was in no way related to the sample code I was writing.
 It did however annoying me a little which of course meant spending an hour or so of my day trying to work around it.